arsalanshaikhh/zee5_react_rambunctious-attraction-3750/README.md

 ## Features:

 1.Social Sign-up/Sign-in.
-2. User authentication from back-end 3.
-For Data I have created Json Server and deployed it on Heroku.
-4.Fetched the data using Axios 5.
-Added iframe so movies can play upto 4K.
+2. User authentication from back-end.
+3. For Data I have created Json Server and deployed it on Heroku.
+4.Fetched the data using Axios.
+5. Added iframe so movies can play upto 4K.
 6.With the functionality of play pause ,backward and forward 7.Also added logout functionality.

 <h1>Snapshots of our project</h1>